Figaric/IaoaiBot/README.md

 # IaoaiBot
-Vk/Discord bot that parses all the new posts in the iaoai group and pushes them to a discord server
+Vk/Discord bot that parses all the new posts from the iaoai group and pushes them to a discord server